-indicates that another CSS procedure or background task is active.
-A second INIT command cannot be executed until the first has completed. indicates that an I/O error occurred while attempting to initialize sector n of file fd. xxxx is the type of error; it may be unrecoverable I/O, recoverable I/O, or device unavailable.
+indicates that an I/O error occurred while attempting to initialize sector n of file fd. xxxx is the type of error; it may be unrecoverable I/O, recoverable I/O, or device unavailable.

-3.38 IRBUFFER COMMAND
+3.39 IRBUFFER COMMAND

-The IRBUFFER command is used to create, display and free internal reader buffers that are used by the internal reader facility (SVC2, SVCl4) of the operating system.
+The IRBUFFER command is used to create, display and free internal reader buffers that are used by the internal reader facility (SVC2, SVC14) of the operating system.